ploneintranet/ploneintranet.workspace/docs/architecture.rst

 -----------

 We've audited the settings architecture described above for possible inconsistent settings.
-These should be caught by some Javascript logic in the configuration policy view.
+These should be caught by some logic in the configuration policy view.

 -  A Secret Workspace cannot be Self-managed